fief-dev/docs/docs/configure/tenants.md

 ![Tenant transactional emails domain authentication](/assets/images/admin-tenants-email-domain-authentication.png)

-!!! tip "Note for self-hosted servers"
+!!! warning "This feature is only supported with SendGrid"
-    If you self-host your Fief server, please note that only the [SendGrid provider](../self-hosting/deployment/setup-email-provider.md#postmark-provider) supports domain authentication from the admin dashboard.
+    If you self-host your Fief server, please note that only the [SendGrid provider](../self-hosting/deployment/setup-email-provider.md#sendgrid-provider) supports domain authentication from the admin dashboard.
 If you use SMTP or Postmark, you should manually authenticate your domain.